- Retirement

 -

 You may be able to choose the same funds you are currently invested in.
 It’s always a good idea to regularly review your investments to make sure they remain on track and continue to meet your changing needs.
-For more information on the investment options available if you choose to leave your money invested and take a flexible income, read our guide 'Choosing investment options in retirement' (121KB).
+Most plans will give you access to a range of funds covering different types of investments, regions and investment styles.
+For more information on the investment options available if you choose to leave your money invested and take a flexible income, read our guide 'Choosing investment options in retirement'.

 -